natgo/wt-wiki-scraper/wikitext-transpiled/ground/Light%20AA%20Mk%20I.md

 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 The {{PAGENAME}} is a very vulnerable vehicle, so commanders should be careful not to expose themselves to enemy fire.
 Take care to find a position where you will not be seen by enemy ground vehicles, and watch the sky.
 Due to the low velocity of the machine guns, the {{PAGENAME}} should not open fire until the enemy plane is very close, probably within 1 km.
 If you begin to fire while the enemy plane is out of range, they will likely change course and stay away from your position.
 Also be wary if there is more than one enemy plane up, as you can easily be strafed to death by machine gun fire.
 Once you have a good shot on the enemy plane, the 4 machine guns are capable of dealing more damage than one might expect.
 You can down most aircraft quite quickly, although twin-engine fighters and bombers will take longer to destroy.

+It is advisable to fire off your artillery as quickly as possible, since it is the only realistic way you can possibly damage enemy tanks.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->